Introduction: Tips to optimize Facebook Ads for IOS 14

 Tip 2 – Setup Aggregated Events Manager/Select Eight Events for Verification

 Since Facebook’s limitation is set to 8 events for optimization, prioritize 8 events you would like to track the conversions of, then rank them in your Events Manager.
-We heavily recommend an assessment of your current strategies to pivot towards your desired outcome.
+We strongly recommend an assessment of your current strategies to pivot towards your desired outcome.
 These events can be standard events such as purchase, add to cart, view content, etc., or more advanced events like website scroll depth.
 I recommend checking out the article Create Custom Facebook Events With Google Tag Manager to learn how to set up custom events using GTM.
 Bear in mind that, like domain verification, this task must be performed by the pixel owner, not the partner.

-To learn more about this, we recommend you visit this Facebook’s guide to help you along the way.
+To learn more about this, we recommend you visit this Facebook guide to help you along the way.
 Keep in mind that only the highest priority events will be sent during a conversion event, meaning that the other numbers may be underreported.
 Even though these events within the 8 chosen and may be happening, they might not be reflected in the reports.

 Tip 3 – Create campaigns outside of the conversion objective (UTM, Ad Lead, etc)

-As established, the new iOS update will heavily affect Facebook marketers due to limited data and restricted data storing timeframe.
-This would mean that marketers will have to employ different tactics to determine if a sale or conversion occurred because of an ad.
+As established, the new iOS update will heavily affect Facebook marketers due to limited data and restricted data storing timeframes.
+This would mean that marketers would have to employ different tactics to determine if a sale or conversion occurred because of an ad.
 This will force marketers to revert back to a last-click model to determine which campaign, ad set, and ad that a conversion took place.[^21] Therefore, it’s important that one assigns UTM to all their Facebook Ads.

 Since Google Analytics operates on a last-click model, it’s recommended that importing your Facebook data into Google Analytics can provide complete performance reporting outside of the Facebook Ads Manager.[^22] By comparing your Facebook data to that of Google Analytics, you’ll be able to identify the average delta between the two tracking methodologies while acquiring a point of reference to approximate expected under-reporting in the latter.
 You can use Supermetrics or Stiddle Analytics to report on historical data using legacy attribution windows.[^23] Lead Ad campaigns work too.